 Mt.
 Fuji, rising above the clouds, is the symbol of Japan and has provided a spiritual basis for the Japanese since ancient times.
 There are five lakes along the northern foot of Mt.
 Fuji (collectively called Fuji-Goko), which offer the best and closest views of the mountain on a clear day.
 Located south of Mt.
 Fuji, Izu Peninsula extends out into the Pacific Ocean.
-With its mild climate, dynamic terrains, many scenic spots, and excellent natural hot spring spas, Izu Peninsula is one of the best cycling destinations in Japan.
+With its mild climate, dynamic terrains, scenic spots, and excellent natural hot spring spas, Izu Peninsula is one of Japan’s best cycling destinations.
 Our ride starts in the Fuji-Goko area approaching Izu Peninsula via the foot of Mt.
 Fuji.
 Our ride ends in Shimoda at the Peninsula’s southeastern tip.
-You stay at a casual western-style hotel on the first night and at a ryokan (Japanese-style inn) with onsen (natural hot spring bath) on the second night, enjoying excellent local foods.
+You stay at a casual western-style hotel on the first night and at a ryokan (Japanese-style inn) on the second night.
+Enjoy excellent local foods and onsen (natural hot spring bath).

 - Meet/Depart: Tokyo/Tokyo

 - Trip Length: 3 days 2 nights

 - Level: CHALLENGING